groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/jpeg.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Signature Verification Across File Formats"
     exclude: "JPEG"
-    description: "Multi format documents and images metadata addition API for Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "GroupDocs.Signature for Java simplifies the process of verifying all signatures in a document.
+Set custom verification parameters to ensure the integrity of signed documents."
     items:

         # format loop 1